Rec Hall: 20th century

 Prior to the opening of Rec Hall in 1929, Penn State's indoor sports teams played in a building known as the Armory, which was razed to allow expansion of the Willard Building.
 The Nittany Lion Shrine is located nearby the building.
 The Penn State IFC/Panhellenic Dance Marathon, commonly known as THON, was held in Rec Hall from 1999 to 2006, but was subsequently moved to the Bryce Jordan Center.

-The architect was Charles Z. Klauder, who designed the University of Pennsylvania's Palestra in Philadelphia.
+The architect was Charles Klauder, who designed the University of Pennsylvania's Palestra in Philadelphia.
 The Georgian design of Rec Hall was chosen to harmonize with other new structures on campus.

 Rec Hall has undergone several renovations over its history.
 In the 1990s, the drop ceiling that was installed in the 1960s was removed, and the building's original roof line was restored, exposing the open steel truss ceiling and upper windows.
 Along with this, lighting and building acoustics also have been improved.